hashicorp/go-secure-stdlib/README.md

-HashiCorp-internal libs
+Stdlib for HashiCorp Secure products
 =================

-Do not use these unless you know what you're doing.
+These libraries are maintained by engineers in the HashiCorp's Secure division as a stdlib for its projects -- Vault, Vault plugins, Boundary, etc. -- to reduce code duplication and increase consistency.

-These libraries are used by other HashiCorp products to reduce code duplication and increase consistency.
-They are not libraries needed by Vault plugins -- those are in Vault's sdk/ module.
+Each library is its own Go module, although some of them may have dependencies on others within the repo.
+The libraries follow Go module versioning rules.

-There are no compatibility guarantees.
-Things in here may change or move or disappear at any time.
+Most of the libraries in here were originally pulled from vault/helper/metricsutil, vault/sdk/helper, and vault/internalshared; see there for contribution and change history prior to their move here.

-If you are a Vault plugin author and think you need a library in here in your plugin, please open an issue in the Vault repository for discussion.
+All modules are licensed according to MPLv2 as contained in the LICENSE file;

-The libraries in here were originally pulled from vault/helper/metricsutil (metricsutil) and vault/internalshared (the rest).
-See there for contribution and change history prior to their move here.
+this file is duplicated in each module.